Managing a Vata-Pitta Constitution

 The ideal environment for a vata individual is warm and wet, like Hawaii.
-Sweet scents, sweet music, and sweet emotions are also good “medicines” for vata.
-A daily, 10–20 minute, gentle self-massage with warm sesame oil can positively change the life of a vata-type.
+Sweet scents, sweet music, sweet experiences, and sweet emotions are also wonderful for vata.

 Yoga for Vata Types

 The practice of yoga goes hand in hand with Ayurveda.
 Visit the vata-pacifying yoga section on our website for information on how to customize your yoga practice to help calm the mind, settle the nervous system, and keep vata balanced.

 Famous Vata Examples

 Christy Turlington.
 Lanky.
 Moves around a lot.
 Very tall.
 Angular face.